Organization, Nature of Operations, and Principles of Consolidation

 1. Organization, Nature of Operations, and Principles of Consolidation

 Our mission is to create a transformational network that empowers a global conscious community.
 Content on our network is currently curated into four channels: Yoga, Transformation, Alternative Healing, and Seeking Truth, and delivered directly to our subscribers through our streaming platform.
 We expand programming for these channels primarily by producing content in our in-house production studios with a staff of media professionals.
-This content produced for and owned by us, currently represents about 80% of total viewership.
+Content produced for and owned by us currently represents about 80% of total viewership.
 In addition, we complement our produced and owned content through long term, predominately exclusive, licensing agreements.

 We have prepared the accompanying unaudited interim condensed consolidated financial statements in accordance with accounting principles generally accepted in the United States (“GAAP”) and they include our accounts and those of our subsidiaries.
 Intercompany transactions and balances have been eliminated.
 The unaudited condensed consolidated financial position, results of operations and cash flows for the interim periods disclosed in this report are not necessarily indicative of future financial results.

-There have been no material changes in our significant accounting policies, other than the adoption of accounting pronouncements below, as compared to the significant accounting polices described in our Annual Report on Form 10-K for the year ended December 31, 2018.
+There have been no material changes in our significant accounting policies, other than the adoption of accounting pronouncements below, as compared to the significant accounting policies described in our Annual Report on Form 10-K for the year ended December 31, 2018.

 Use of Estimates and Reclassifications

 The preparation of financial statements in accordance with GAAP requires us to make estimates and assumptions that affect the amounts reported in the accompanying financial statements and disclosures.
 Although we base these estimates on our best knowledge of current events and actions that we may undertake in the future, actual results may be different from the estimates.
 We have made certain reclassifications to prior period amounts to conform to the current period presentations.